 Turn Off Photo Stream

 When Photo Stream is enabled, it automatically uploads your new photos and syncs them all of your iCloud devices.
-Turning it off can help in taking control the storage.
+Turning it off can help in taking control of the storage.

 Step #1.
 Tap on Settings.